|Trail Features:||Waterfalls, Fall Hike|

-"All sorts of unknown hazards lie at the bottom of our streams and waterfalls," warned former park spokesman, Bob Miller.
-Strong currents beneath the falls have swept capable swimmers into hidden traps, while many unsuspecting hikers have fallen into the cold water after slipping on slick rocks.
+"All sorts of unknown hazards lie at the bottom of our streams and waterfalls," warned former Great Smoky Mountains National Park spokesman, Bob Miller.
+The articles states that strong currents beneath the waterfall have swept capable swimmers into hidden traps, while many unsuspecting hikers have fallen into the cold water after slipping on slick rocks.

 Needless to say, proper precautions should always be heeded while on the trail, especially near the falls.
 Coincidentally, on our most recent hike, we saw a trail of blood leading from the base of the falls, all the way back to the footbridge - a distance of roughly 100 feet or so.
 It's pretty safe to assume that someone injured themselves after slipping on the wet rocks near the waterfall.

 After crossing the footbridge at the trailhead, hikers should turn left to proceed towards the waterfall.
 A turn to the right at this junction would lead you over to the Oliver Place.

 The path leading from the Cades Cove valley floor, to the waterfall, weaves around the ridges that predominate in this area, all the while roughly following Abrams Creek.
 The route traverses through pine-oak forest along the ridge tops, while passing through rhododendron and hemlock forests closer to the creek.
 To me, I think this is arguably one of the most scenic forest hikes in the Smokies.